Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space or blocking their path
-- unnesessairly touching a match official to get their attention [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
+- unnesessairly touching a match official including to get their attention or demonstrate a foul or no foul [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
 - surrounding/crowding a match official (don't bother explaining anything if there are more than two people from the same team) (if needed, show a caution to a player who does not have already have a caution) [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
 - a player being held back but continues disagreeing
 - Air punching towards or away a match official or any other aggressive arm gesture/motion [1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)